 Do you have a Twitter addiction?

-Are you a Twitter addict?
-I think as of this post, I have a bit of a Twitter addiction.
-I’ll explain how and why I use Twitter every waking hour of my day, along with some Twitter statistics to help motivate new users to Twitter.
+Are you a Twitter addict, are you addicted to Twitter?
+I think as of this post, I have a bit of an addicted to Twitter.
+I’ll explain how and why I use Twitter every waking hour of my day, along with some addicted to Twitter statistics to help motivate new users to Twitter.

 Some of you may not even know what Twitter is, there is a nice video on YouTube that breaks it all down.
 It’s called “Micro Blogging” and you might be doing it already on others sites like Facebook or MySpace or LinkedIn and not even realize it.